AlyssaMalinoff/FileSorter/README.md

-This program is meant to sort through my personal digital library and sort titles according to defined keywords.
+This program is meant to sort through my personal digital library dump and sort titles according to defined keywords.
 I would like to reuse this program whenever additional titles are added.